 What do I need to apply for car finance?

 You'll need a few different pieces of information before you can apply for car finance.
 These include documents to prove your identity, income details to show how much you earn and proof of address.
 Beyond that, it's helpful to have access to your credit score so you can see your report and if it needs any improvements.

 What documents will I need for car finance?

 Before you can get approved car finance and purchase your new vehicle, you'll need to provide some documents.
-First and foremost, you'll need to show identification, such as a passport or driving licence to prove you are who you say you are.
+First and foremost, you'll need to show identification, such as your driving licence, to prove you are who you say you are.
 On top of that, you'll need proof of address, employment status and history and payslips that show proof of income (or tax return if you're self-employed).

 What paperwork do you need for car finance?

 While the majority of car finance applications take place entirely online these days, you will still need to provide some paperwork (just in digital form) to get the green light for finance.
-This includes providing personal information (eg, name and address history), employment details, bank account information (so the lender can take payments), ID documents like a passport or driving licence and proof of income.
+This includes providing personal information (e.g., name and address history), employment details, bank account information (so the lender can take payments), ID documents such as your driving licence and proof of income.
 The lender will also perform a credit check to see if you meet the lending requirements.